 Some posts contain compensated links.
 Please read this disclaimer for more info.

-7 Things To Know For Vegans Traveling To Croatia
+7 Things To Know About Being A Vegan In Croatia

 Written by Sanja Jovanovic from Karma Flo Yoga.
-Sanja is a Croatian expat living in Split and has hopes of inspiring you to live your best life with healthy recipes, travel, parenting (mis)haps and of course yoga.
+Sanja is a Croatian expat living in Split and hopes to inspire you to live your best life with healthy recipes, travel, parenting (mis)haps, and yoga.
 Connect with her Instagram @karmafloyoga

-Along with all the new restaurants and fast-casual dining spots that have opened, it’s good to know that beans, pasta, and vegetables are staples in Croatian cooking and many dishes are centered around these very healthy and vegan ingredients.
+Along with all the new restaurants and fast-casual dining spots that have opened, it’s good to know that beans, pasta, and vegetables are staples in Croatian cooking.
+Many dishes are centered around these very healthy and vegan ingredients.

 Here are seven things to help set your vegan mind and belly at ease as you pack and prepare for your Croatian adventure!